Leveraging Foundation Models for Content-Based Image Retrieval in Radiology: Comparison to a specialized medical image retrieval system.

 To contextualize the efficacy of employing vision foundation models as feature extractors, it is critical to benchmark their performance against image retrieval systems designed for a narrower spectrum of pathologies.
 We identified only one publicly available radiological image retrieval system that operates without requiring additional user input: X-MIR by Hu et al. \cite{XMIR}, which utilizes a DenseNet121 \cite{DenseNet} trained on a COVID-19 chest X-ray dataset \cite{Covid-net} for the retrieval of pneumonia, Covid-19, and normal cases.

-Our evaluation unfolds in two phases.
-Firstly, we evaluate X-MIR on our combined dataset to highlight its limited generalizability to unseen classes (Table~\ref{tab:retrieval}).
-Secondly, we evaluate the best performing foundation model on our combined dataset, BiomedCLIP, on the COVID-19 chest X-ray dataset \cite{Covid-net}, which X-MIR was specifically trained on.\footnote{Given updates to the dataset since its initial publication, we evaluate the X-MIR model on a subset of the original dataset, noting discrepancies from the originally reported results.} Despite BiomedCLIP not being fine-tuned on this dataset, it closely rivals X-MIR's specialized performance, underscoring the versatility and robustness of foundation models in broader medical image retrieval applications.
+Our evaluation unfolds in two folds.
+Firstly, we evaluate X-MIR on our combined dataset to highlight its limited generalizability to unseen classes (Appendix \cref{tab:retrieval_xmir}).
+Secondly, we evaluate the best-performing foundation model on our combined dataset, BiomedCLIP, on the COVID-19 chest X-ray dataset \cite{Covid-net}, which X-MIR was specifically trained on.
+Given updates to the dataset since its initial publication, we evaluate the X-MIR model on a subset of the original dataset, noting discrepancies from the originally reported results.
+Despite BiomedCLIP not being fine-tuned on this dataset, it closely rivals X-MIR's specialized performance, underscoring the versatility and robustness of foundation models in broader medical image retrieval applications (Appendix \cref{tab:retrieval_covid}).